Peter Milne (musician)

 Peter Milne (30 September 1824 – 11 March 1908) was a Scottish violinist and composer.
 He was known as the "Tarland Minstrel".

 Life

 He was born in Kincardine O'Neil and taught himself the fiddle in his early teens.
 He became famous as a player of reels and strathspeys.

 He was buried in a pauper's grave in Nellfield Cemetery in Aberdeen in 1908.
 The Scottish Fiddle College erected a stone to his memory.

 Recognition

-Milne was mentor to James Scott Skinner who wrote a Strathspey entitles "Peter Milne".
+Milne was mentor to James Scott Skinner who wrote a Strathspey entitled "Peter Milne".